IndraGunawan/symfony-docs/notifier.rst

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``:

-.. versionadded:: 7.1

-    The `Pushy`_ integration was introduced in Symfony 7.1.

 .. code-block:: bash

     # .env